DocNow/twarc/docs/tutorial.md

 `twarc2 counts "(echidna OR echidna's OR echidnas) -is:retweet" --granularity day --text`

 Now for the purposes of this tutorial we're going to stop exploring any further, but we could continue to refine and improve this query to match our research question.
-Twitter let's you build very long queries (up to 512 characters on the standard track and 1024 for the academic track) so you have plenty of scope to express yourself.
+Twitter lets you build very long queries (up to 512 characters on the standard track and 1024 for the academic track) so you have plenty of scope to express yourself.

 If we apply the same kind of process to the platypus case, we might end up with something like the following.
 In this case it was necessary to use the [Twitter search web interface](https://twitter.com/explore) to find some of the variations in the word platypus: